 My benchmark.mjs measures how well libraries handle a wide range of scenarios.
 The benchmark normalizes stylistic differences (e.g. non-breaking vs regular space, British vs American dash spacing) for fair comparison.

+Perhaps the most innovative feature of the library is that it properly handles doms!
 Other typography libraries take one of two approaches, both with drawbacks.

-String-based libraries (like smartypants) transform plain text but are unaware of HTML structure.
-If you concatenate text from <em>Wait</em>..., transform it into Wait…, and then try to convert back—you’ve lost track of where the </em> belongs.
+String-based libraries (like smartypants) transform plain text but are unaware of html structure.
+If you flatten text from "<em>"Wait</em>" into "Wait", transform the text so that it has smart quotes (“Wait”), and then try to convert back—you’ve lost track of where the </em> belongs.

-AST-based libraries (like rehype-retext) process each text node individually, preserving structure but losing cross-node information.
-A quote that opens inside <em>"Wait</em> and closes outside it ..." spans two text node.
+Ast-based libraries (like rehype-retext) process each text node individually, preserving structure but losing cross-node information.
+A quote that opens inside <em>"Wait</em> and closes outside it " spans two text nodes.
 Processed independently, the library can’t tell whether the final " is opening or closing, because it never sees both at once.

 punctilio introduces separation boundaries to get the best of both worlds: